(1904-1989)

 By 1930, Dalí had become a notorious figure of the Surrealist movement.
 Marie-Laure de Noailles and Viscount and Viscountess Charles were his first patrons.
 French aristocrats, both husband and wife invested heavily in avant-garde art in the early 20th century.
 One of Dalí’s most famous paintings produced at this time—and perhaps the best-known Surrealist work—was The Persistence of Memory (1931).
 The painting, sometimes called Soft Watches, shows melting pocket watches in a landscape setting.
 It is said that the painting conveys several ideas within the image, chiefly that time is not rigid and everything is destructible.

-READ More: How to Know Someone is Lying
+READ More: How to Care for a greyhound

 By the mid-1930s, Dalí had become as notorious for his colorful personality as his artwork, and, for some art critics, the former was overshadowing the latter.
 Often sporting an exaggeratedly long mustache, a cape and a walking stick, Dalí’s public appearances exhibited some unusual behavior.
 In 1934, art dealer Julian Levy introduced Dalí to America in a New York exhibition that caused quite a lot of controversy.
 At a ball held in his honor, Dalí, in characteristic flamboyant style, appeared wearing a glass case across his chest which contained a brassiere.